 While our main focus is single-frame localization, we also test an optionally refined model $\text{GRLoc}_{\text{ref}}$ to ensure a fair comparison against high-accuracy SCR and PPR methods, which include refinement or non-differentiable solver steps.
 We adopt a recent pose-refinement strategy~\cite{liu2024gs,li2024unleashing} and follow the exact refinement setup of RAP~\cite{li2024unleashing}.

+\paragraph{Implementation Details.} All of our experiments are conducted on a machine with 32 AMD EPYC 9654 CPU cores and a single NVIDIA H200 GPU.

-\paragraph{Implementation Details.} Our feature extractor's backbone is the Swin Transformer V2 large~\cite{liu2022swin}, pretrained on ImageNet~\cite{deng2009imagenet}, to leverage its multi-level feature maps.
-We set the patch grid shape to $16 \times 16$, which aligns with the $256 \times 256$ input shape required by the backbone.
+Our feature extractor's backbone is the Swin Transformer V2 large~\cite{liu2022swin}, pretrained on ImageNet~\cite{deng2009imagenet}, to leverage its multi-level feature maps.
+We empirically set the patch grid shape to $16 \times 16$, which provides the best balance across different grid resolutions for the discussed density-performance trade-off.

+For loss weights, our preliminary tests suggest using fixed weights can cause specific terms to dominate depending on diverse scene scales.
+We thus employ a scale-adaptive weighting strategy to ensure balanced gradient flow, initializing weights to normalize the initial magnitude to 1.0.

 For 3DGS-based data augmentation, we use the gsplat library~\cite{ye2025gsplat} and follow the 3DGS-MCMC~\cite{kheradmand20243d} method.
 We generate the synthetic dataset with sampled novel camera poses by perturbing the original training views.